LeoTexx/LeoBankCLI/README.md

 ### Modular and Extensible Design

+Our system's design is modular, allowing components to be easily plugged in or out:

-- **Future-ready**: Our design prioritizes adaptability and scalability.
+- **Future-ready**: Anticipating growth, we've structured our application for adaptability and scalability.
-- **Interface-Driven**: Core components, like the `MongoDatabase` class, adhere to specific interfaces, ensuring a standardized approach.
+- **Interface-Driven**: Core components, such as the `MongoDatabase` class, adhere to specific interfaces, guaranteeing consistent interaction and behavior across our system.
-- **Expandability**: Our structure allows for easy integration of additional databases by simply adhering to our `Database` interface.
+- **Expandability**: With the system's expandable architecture, adding support for new databases is seamless, given adherence to our `Database` interface.

 ### Embracing MongoDB Transactions

-Our application's backbone, MongoDB transactions, ensures:
+MongoDB transactions form the backbone of our application's robustness:

-- **Atomicity**: All operations either fully execute or none do, preserving data consistency.
+- **Atomicity**: Guaranteeing that all operations either fully complete or none at all, MongoDB transactions ensure data consistency.
-- **Concurrency Control**: Smooth handling of multiple simultaneous requests.
+- **Concurrency Control**: Efficiently manage multiple simultaneous requests, ensuring smooth user experience.
-- **Isolation**: Active transactions remain concealed from other operations until completion.
+- **Isolation**: Until a transaction is fully completed, its actions are isolated from other operations, preventing any premature data leaks or inconsistencies.
+- **Durability**: Once a transaction is completed, its effects are made permanent, ensuring that data remains consistent even after system restarts or failures.

 ### Why We Use The Handlers Layer

-The handlers layer, exemplified by our `TransactionHandler`, ensures:
+This layer, epitomized by the `TransactionHandler`, offers several benefits:

-- **Decoupling Logic**: Separate business logic from user interactions, ensuring independence between them.
+- **Decoupling Logic**: By segregating business logic from user interactions, we've established a clean separation of concerns.
-- **Consistency & Reusability**: Centralized handling promotes uniform execution across the application and easy code reuse.
+- **Consistency & Reusability**: Centralizing certain functionalities allows for uniform execution and code reusability across the application.
-- **Enhanced Maintainability**: Complex operations are isolated, making system tweaks simpler and safer.
+- **Enhanced Maintainability**: Encapsulating complex operations in handlers allows for easier system tweaks and updates.
-- **Scalability**: As the system evolves, the handlers layer can integrate additional operations like caching or logging without extensive refactoring.
+- **Scalability**: With the handler layer, introducing advanced functionalities like caching or more comprehensive logging is simplified.
-- **Flexibility**: Introducing new interfaces or changing underlying structures becomes straightforward with handlers acting as a consistent intermediary layer.
+- **Flexibility**: Handlers act as a buffer, allowing underlying structures or interfaces to be modified without affecting other system parts.

 ### Stress Testing

-Verify system resilience:
+To ensure our system's resilience:

-- Use the [stress test utility](./src/tests/stress.test.ts) to simulate typical account operations.
+- Utilize the [stress test utility](./src/tests/stress.test.ts) to emulate a variety of account operations.
-- Customize test intensity with parameters like `TIMES` and `MAX_CONCURRENT_OPERATIONS`.
+- Tailor the test's rigor with adjustable parameters such as `TIMES` and `MAX_CONCURRENT_OPERATIONS`.

-To run, use `npm run test:stress`.
+To execute, input `npm run test:stress`.

 ## Setup and Usage

-Get started with Leo's Bank CLI:
+Kick-off your journey with Leo's Bank CLI:

-1. **Environment Configuration**: Rely on `dotenv` to set up.
-Ensure your `.env` file is populated, particularly the `MONGO_URL`.
+1. **Environment Configuration**: We use `dotenv` for environment setup.
+Populate your `.env` file, paying special attention to the `MONGO_URL`.
-2. **MongoDB Integration**: Use the provided docker-compose configuration.
-Start with `npm run setup-db`.
+2. **MongoDB Integration**: Rely on our pre-configured docker-compose setup.
+Launch with `npm run setup-db`.
 3. **Commands**:
    - **Credit**: `npm run credit <accountId> <amount>`
    - **Debit**: `npm run debit <accountId> <amount>`